 … “Where’s my trainer?”

-I am a dedicated Pokémon fan, which is going to show in my art in the near future.
-I enjoy both the causal and competitive aspect of the games, I don't particularly like the anime, I haven't read the manga, but the games are what keep me rooted with the franchise.
+I am a dedicated Pokémon fan.
+I enjoy both the causal and competitive aspect of the games as well as the Trading Card Game, I don't particularly like the anime, I haven't read the manga, but the games are what keep me rooted with the franchise.
 I also love other franchises like Fire Emblem, Megaman, particularly the Zero series, Ratchet & Clank, Sly Cooper, Legend of Zelda, Super Smash Brothers, Street Fighter and Scribblenauts, as well as some individual games such as Dust: An Elysian Tail and Team Fortress 2.
 If you are a fan of any of these franchises or games, hit me up!
-We'll have a grandle time!
-Also, if you have a sense of balance and you have a Sonic Fan Character or a Pokémon character, roleplays are always welcome on my end!
+We'll have a grand ol' time!

 Not that many people know me yet, so it would probably be a good idea to shed some light into the matter.
 Just who is this William Taylor?